 Unfortunately, Apple doesn’t have any data recovery software.
 Time Machine can be helpful if you’ve been running regular backups.
 And if you’re near an Apple store, you can visit the Apple Genius Bar to see if they can help.

-Your best bet, then, is to use data recovery software to find deleted files or recover a formatted hard drive on Mac.
+Your best bet, then, is to use data recovery software to find deleted files or recover a formatted hard drive on a Mac.

 Three file formats are compatible with macOS: Apple File System (APFS), Mac OS Extended (HFS+), and MS-DOS (FAT) & exFAT.